rolancon/confetti/README.md

 meaning someone unspecified eats food.

-A triple itself can be part of another triple by stringing them together with spaces.
+A triple itself can be part of another triple by stringing them together with spaces, and broken up over multiple lines using the backslash **\** newline escape.
 Using a combination of triples with blank nodes we can combine them in creative ways, such as:

-    -.named.alice knows [-]
+    -.named.alice knows \
+      [-]
       named.bob
       who-knows -.named.eve